xiaxia-wang/Daily-Reading/Topics/LLM-GPT.md

 *Arxiv 2023*

 Although LLMs exhibit attractive in-context learning ability, their performance is sometimes limited due to the constrained input length, and increasing the number of demonstrations cannot significantly improve the performance of LLMs.
-Therefore, this paper proposes a filter-then-rerank pipeline, which firstly utilizes small LMs (SLMs) to handle the easy cases, then passes the complex part to LLMs as a reranking task.
+Therefore, this paper proposes a filter-then-rerank pipeline, which first utilizes small LMs (SLMs) to handle the easy cases, then passes the complex part to LLMs as a reranking task.
 The comparison shows that LLMs perform better than SLMs on complex (i.e., "harder") tasks.

 *2023-04-04*